MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 WinMLTools support compressing ONNX models by using the quantize() operator.
 We are currently supporting linear quantization from 32 bit floating point data into 8 bit data.

 > [!NOTE]
 >Quantization could result in loss of accuracy in the resulting moel.
-Make sure you verify the model's accuracy before deploing into your application.
+Make sure you verify the model's accuracy before deploying into your application.

 ~~~python
 import winmltools